 An easy Helambu village trek or Helambu trekking combines with the great scenery of Tallest Langtang and Ganesh Himal family, beautiful landscapes and Tibetan Buddhism Cultural and Natural heritages starting from 2600 m low elevation to 5500 meter with relatively short distances at more relaxed pace.
-The trail offers comfortable accommodation most of the places along the trekking routes run by the local inhabitants.
-The trek begins from Sundarijal and it includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
+Langtang trail offers comfortable accommodation with delicious cuisines run by the local inhabitants where you can touch the local hospitality.
+Not only this but also you can experience in Helambu trek as off The Beaten Path trail, Low-risk factors, financially cheaper, unspoiled culture and natural biodiversity, beautiful mountain scenery, Buddhist Monasteries…etc. Helambu village trekking begins from Sundarijal and it includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

-Chisapani hill station, abundant flora and fauna, Explore Hinduism & Buddhism culture, Panoramic views of snow covered mountains including Dorje Lhakpa, Walk through the Helembu valley.
+Chisapani hill station, abundant flora, and fauna explore Hinduism & Buddhism culture, Panoramic views of snow covered mountains including Dorje Lhakpa, Walk through the Helambu valley.
 Mountains rise soaring toward the sky.

-Helambu trek / hiking is suitable for any walker looking for something a less than challenging which does not require you to have any previous trekking experience.
+Helambu trek/hiking is suitable for any walker looking for something a less than challenging which does not require you to have any previous trekking experience.
 If you are healthy and can walk 5 to 6 hours daily, you can do this trekking.
 However, daily jugging or walking exercise is useful before you depart.
-Our program always include rest days and build up gradually, in order to acclimatize to the altitude.
-On trek, you can go at your own pace, with plenty of stops for resting.
+Our program always includes rest days and build up gradually, in order to acclimatize to the altitude.
+On the trek, you can go at your own pace, with plenty of stops for resting.

 January, February, March, April, May, June, September, October, November and December.

 Our trek to helambu circuit is a classical trek itinerary compared to most walks in this region leading up to the Thadepati hill station.
-The particular route is designed for globe trotters who wish to walk near by Kathmandu with in a more relaxed manner than take a look this itinerary.Day 01: Arrived at Kathmandu valley.
+The particular route is designed for World explorer within a more relaxed manner than take a look at this itinerary.Day 01: Arrived at Kathmandu valley.
 Transfer to hotel

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will gives you brief information about Helambu trekking.Day 02: Kathmandu city World Heritage sites tour, 6 hours.
+Our representative will give you brief information about Helambu trekking.Day 02: Kathmandu city World Heritage sites tour, roughly 7 hours.

 Chisapani area trekking or tour conducts from Sundarijal Bazzar, where you see a small dam and a hydroelectricity station in the northeast corner of the Kathmandu valley.
 The walk leads to a climb through subtropical and oak forest and on to Mulkharka, a scattered Tamang village.
 The trail again ascends through oak forest to a pass called Burlung Bhanjyang.
-After reaching the ridge, trek continues to descend to Chisopani where we stay overnight.
-Chisapani, offers fabulous panoramic views of the Jugal mountain range including Langtang, Ganesh in the far east and Manaslu, Annapurna towards far west.
-Overnight at Guesthouse.Day 04: Trek from Chisapani to Kutumasang (2470 m/8101ft), 6 hours
+After reaching the ridge, the trek continues to descend to Chisopani where we stay overnight.
+Chisapani offers fabulous panoramic views of the Jugal mountain range including Langtang, Ganesh in the far east and Manaslu, Annapurna towards far west.
+Overnight at Guesthouse.Day 04: Trek from Chisapani to Kutumasang (2,470 m/8,101 fit), 6 hours

 Trek to kutumasang continues alot of ups and downs but good level crosses meadows and fields.
 Patibhanjyang is on a saddle at the bottom of the ridge at 1770m.
 This is a Brahming and Chhetri village with a few shops and hotels.
-The trail heads north out of the Patibhanjyang along the forested ridge and then descends to a large chorten, the Tamang village of Gul Bhanjyang .
+The trail heads north out of the Patibhanjyang along the forested ridge and then descends to a large chorten, the Tamang village of Gul Bhanjyang.
 This is a delightful, classic hill village.
 Again, the trail climbs the ridge from Gul Bhanjyang to another pass at 2620m.
-The trail then descends to Kutumasang at 2470m for the overnight stay.Day 05: Trek to Tharepati (3510 m/11512ft) hill station, 6 hours
+The trail then descends to Kutumasang at 2470m for the overnight stay.Day 05: Trek to Tharepati (3,510 m/11,512 fit) hill station, 6 hours

 The trail climbs above Kutumasang on a steep through rough hill walking, mostly through rhododendron and fir forests where there are no permanent settlements.
-The trail goes further descends to Magen Goth (3150m) and ascend up than finally we reach at Tharepati for overnight stay.
-Therepati hill station offers scenic Himalayan view of almost whole Langtang range.Day 06: Trek to Tarkeghyang (2600 m/8528ft), 8 hours
+The trail goes further descends to Magen Goth (3150m) and ascend up than finally, we reach at Tharepati for an overnight stay.
+Therepati hill station offers the scenic Himalayan view of almost whole Langtang range.Day 06: Trek to Tarkeghyang (2,600 m/ 8528 fit), 8 hours

 We continue east descending steeply down a ravine.
 The vegetation changes to large firs, then to oaks and rhododendron.
 Crossing a stream on a suspension bridge, the trail makes a short final climb to reach the prosperous Sherpa village Melachigaon (2530m).